-De-legitimize hate speech Fueled by unhinged conspiracy theories, hate speech and hate crimes have been increasing at alarming rates.
+Fueled by unhinged conspiracy theories, hate speech and hate crimes have been increasing at alarming rates.
 Racist, nationalist, antisemitic and anti-LGBTQ falsehoods are poisoning our communities.
 The Truth and Tolerance Commission Act creates an office and commission to identify hate speech and combat it by debunking lies, promoting community, and encouraging civic, business, religious and government leaders, with a united voice, to actively respond to hate with counter-speech.

+Don't participate in immigration detentions Immigration control is a federal responsibility, yet through contracts, thousands of people are detained at local jails and private prisons.
+The No Involvement in Immigration Detentions Act prohibits state and local government agencies and their contractors from participating in immigration detentions for the federal government.
 Help non-English speakers interact with government Millions of residents cannot access services provided by government agencies and programs, including law enforcement and emergencies services, because of a limited ability to speak or read English.
 This is especially true when technical or legal words are needed to describe a problem.
 The Access to Public Services for Non-English Speakers Act requires a jurisdiction to take reasonable steps to make translations available to people who need them.
-OUR VALUES: Justice, equal justice, civil justice, equal opportunity, fairness, fair rules, fair markets, level playing field, security, safety, protection OUR VISION: We need a marketplace that is fair to everyone.
+Consumer Protection OUR VALUES: Justice, equal justice, civil justice, equal opportunity, fairness, fair rules, fair markets, level playing field, security, safety, protection OUR VISION: We need a marketplace that is fair to everyone.
 That requires fundamental rules to ensure consumer products are safe and the terms of sales and investments are open and honest.
 In four ways, we need to guarantee that everyone plays by the same fair rules by: (1) ensuring that food is safe, drugs are pure, and products are free from dangerous defects; (2) compelling all businesses to follow basic rules of economic decency; (3) protecting individuals' private information; and (4) guaranteeing justice for average Americans and small businesses in civil litigation.
 Safeguard consumer product safety The federal government created consumer product safety law piecemeal, beginning with minimum standards for flammable fabrics in the 1950s.
 The Consumer Product Safety Commission, authorized in 1972, provides the most protection on the federal level, but it's still not enough.
 Thus, states also provide a layer of protection, such as California's Safe Cosmetics Act, Washington's Children's Safe Products Act, bans on toxic chemicals in children's products, restrictions on genetically engineered foods, and numerous state regulations about the handling and preparation of food.